JEETUPRAJAPATI/SunrizeBackend02/replit.md

 - All forms now provide smooth typing experience without React re-rendering interference
 - Enhanced form workflow with proper cancel handling and button state management

+**January 17, 2025 - Complete "Indent" to "Order" Terminology Rename and Routing Fix**
+- Systematically renamed all "Indent" terminology to "Order" throughout the MyIndent component for better clarity
+- Updated sidebar navigation from "My Indent" to "My Orders" reflecting new terminology
+- Changed component function name from MyIndent to MyOrders for consistency
+- Updated all UI text, headers, form labels, and dialog titles from "indent" to "order"
+- Modified all variable names, function names, and state references from "indent" to "order"
+- Changed dummy data IDs from "IND-" to "ORD-" format for order identification
+- Updated button text from "Create Indent" to "Create Order" and "Edit Indent" to "Edit Order"
+- Modified table headers, stats cards, and filtering placeholders to use "order" terminology
+- Updated all form components including CreateOrderForm and EditOrderForm naming
+- Fixed routing issue: Updated both App.tsx and App.jsx routes from `/sales/my-indent` to `/sales/orders`
+- Fixed import statements in both App.tsx and App.jsx from MyIndent to MyOrders
+- Fixed navigation paths in Sidebar.jsx to match new routing structure
+- Synchronized all sales submodule routes (my-customers, my-deliveries, my-invoices, my-ledger)
+- Resolved 404 error for "My Orders" navigation link in both routing configurations
+- Enhanced user experience with consistent "order" terminology throughout the sales workflow

+**January 17, 2025 - Added Sales Dashboard as Sales Submodule**
+- Added "Sales Dashboard" as first item in Sales dropdown menu submodules
+- Positioned at the top of Sales submodules for easy access to sales metrics
+- Added routing support with /sales-dashboard path in App.jsx
+- Imported and connected SalesDashboard component to new route
+- Provided dedicated dashboard specifically for sales metrics and order summaries within Sales module
+- Enhanced Sales navigation with dashboard overview before detailed submodule access

 **Current Status**: Complete ERP system with streamlined Sales module including resolved input focus issues, new Refund & Return functionality with success toast notifications, fully functional Role & Permission Management system, working sidebar dropdown navigation, simplified forms with essential fields only, enhanced dialog accessibility, and comprehensive Production module.
+All "Indent" terminology has been renamed to "Order" for better clarity.
 All features include proper JWT authentication, Excel import/export capabilities, category management with subcategory support, role-based access control, secure token-based authentication, and improved form field management throughout the application.

 **January 16, 2025 - Complete Multiple Products Support for Refund & Return Module**
 - Implemented comprehensive multiple products functionality identical to MyIndent module structure